yanivabir/corona_curious_exp1/README.md

 ```

 ## To Do
-1. link to cdc faq at the end

 5. Consider using database for data rather than saving locally on server with csv
 6. Initial data processing script
 11. Consider waiting time distribution